5 Ways You Need To Adapt To The Changing World Of Work

 3. Think globally

 Today’s professionals communicate across continents, time-zones, and cultures.
-While globalization is already here, Clare says a key workplace challenges is global integration.
+While globalization is already here, Clare says a key workplace challenge is global integration.
 Real-time communication, she says, hasn’t quite been mastered yet.

 The input from a professional on the West Coast of the US having a conference call with someone in Europe, who has just come into the office, and an individual in Asia, who is staying up late to participate, won’t be the same.

-“Will the person who’s had to get up early be in the same mindset as those in their normal working day?” questions Claire.
+“Will the person who’s had to get up early be in the same mindset as those in their normal working day?” questions Clare.

 Increasingly, MBA professionals need to consider how to gain maximum quality from each individual involved in their organization, wherever they’re based.

 A changing world of work isn’t just about you, but about the people you employ and interact with.

 Managers will need to think more deeply about responding to their employee’s needs.
 This stretches beyond those with traditional caring responsibilities, like childcare, and include those with eldercare responsibilities and non-workplace, social commitments.

 “The traditional model of employment has been reshaped,” Clare explains.
 “We need to think: What does it mean if we’re employing people who are self-employed or on zero hour contracts?